Chiflow.com

 The first three Single Hands Methods are referred to as: Pushing, Adhesion, and Chopping.
 These three methods utilize three target training areas or levels known as upward, middle, and lower.
 This is different than some approaches to single hands methods, that merely go around and around maintaining a constant level.
 Instead in the Wu style method, the practice starts in the upper region of the body such as the head or throat area, moves to the middle of the body or heart, and moves down to the lower abdomen region.

-4. Wu Style Two Hand Training Methods
+Wu Style Two Hand Training Methods

-The Self Practice Method was a favorite of Grandmaster Ma's, in which you practice the basic shaped techniques referred to as: Peng, Lu, Ji, and An.
+The Self Practice Method was a favorite of Teacher Ma's, in which you practice the basic shaped techniques referred to as: Peng, Lu, Ji, and An.
 Moving steps, and change hands operations are practiced in this Self Practice method, so that when combined with another person, the practice of Push Hands with another person is easier and more compatible.
 However, the best thing about the Self Practice method according to Ma is that you can always practice the methods and movements of Push Hands if no one else happens to be around.

 These 13 Double Hands methods combine the quickness of Wu style's small frame with techniques that sensitively change, maneuver, and penetrate an opponent.